prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/unit_testing.rst

 Using an :class:`~prompt_toolkit.application.current.AppSession`
 ----------------------------------------------------------------

-Sometimes, it's not convenient to pass input or output objects to the :class:`~prompt_toolkit.application.Application` or not even possible at all.
+Sometimes it's not convenient to pass input or output objects to the :class:`~prompt_toolkit.application.Application`, and in some situations it's not even possible at all.
 This happens when these parameters are not passed down the call stack, through all function calls.